nazariyg/Phred/README.md

 echo memory_get_peak_usage();  // 74209240
 ```

-And using an OOP array:
+And when using an OOP array:

 ```php
 $array = new Ar(500000);